yanntt4/Flask/README.md

 # Flask
-This file is used to create a local flask server to create internet pages These small pages are used to show the possibilities of data analysis Dataset have been taken from Kaggle playground competitions
+This folder is used to store various projects including Flask server and mail analysis using Python